Prerequisites for New Projects

 If you're also deploying a storefront with your backend, check the next section for additional prerequisites.

-Configurations Managed by Medusa Cloud#
+Configurations Managed in Cloud#

 Your existing Medusa application (server and admin dashboard) doesn't need specific configurations to be deployed to Cloud.
 Medusa automatically: